Admission rounds and spring semester availability

 What does University Admissions recommend?

-Here's what we can recommend regarding the two admission rounds:
+Here's what we recommend to applicants:

 - We encourage ALL international students to apply to the first round